• Features

 Through SEO and other organic efforts, you could work your website up to a top spot in search engine rankings.
 However, until you get to that point, paid search ads may be an essential part of your digital marketing campaign.

 Search ads put your website at the top of the search results so that your business is one of the first that your target audience will see.
-A top placement can directly lead to more clicks and more sales, so this could be a very cost-effective advertising strategy.
+A top placement can directly lead to more clicks and more sales, so this could be a very cost-effective ecommerce advertising strategy.

 Google Shopping ads show a thumbnail, a short product description, the ecommerce store’s name, and a few other tidbits of information.
 These are placed at the top of a search results page, even above the text-only ads, but they can also be found on the Shopping tab and on Google partner sites.